gogetdata/ggd-recipes/docs/source/quick-start.rst

 .. note::

-    If you remove the files from this directory ggd will no longer be able to provide file handeling, version tracking, and other functions.
+    If you remove the files from this directory ggd will no longer be able to provide file and dependency handeling, version tracking, and other functions.
 If you need to move these files please make a copy and move the copy.

 5) Using the data pacakges